fbloemhof/HeishaMonRules/README.md

 ### on System#Boot

-The first section of your ruleset.
-Here you can confiugre some settings and are the global variables defined.
-Default all functions are disabled (the `#allow` variabled), you can enable them by setting `0` to `1`.
+This is the first section of the ruleset.
+Here you can confiugre some settings and are global variables defined.
+Default all functions are disabled (the `#allow*` variables), you can enable them by setting `0` to `1`.

 The second part of the global variables are mostly helpers.
 Where possible the are defaulted to `-1` so you can monitor the results of the functions easily.